danidiaz/Fluss-der-Worte/NOTES.md

 [The Deployment Descriptor: web.xml](https://cloud.google.com/appengine/docs/standard/java/config/webxml)

-> Java web applications use a deployment descriptor file to determine how URLs map to servlets, which URLs require authentication, and other information.
-This file is named web.xml, and resides in the app's WAR under the WEB-INF/ directory. web.xml is part of the servlet standard for web applications.
+> Java web applications use a deployment descriptor file to determine how URLs
+> map to servlets, which URLs require authentication, and other information.
+> This file is named web.xml, and resides in the app's WAR under the WEB-INF/
+> directory. web.xml is part of the servlet standard for web applications.

+> Anyway, WEB-INF is the folder just under the root of a WAR that holds information that you don't want to be accessible to a client via a URL request.
+Specifically, it holds the web.xml, classes, and lib directories, but you can put anything you want to hide from the client there.

+> META-INF is what discriminates a JAR file from a plain ZIP file.
+It holds the manifest file and may hold other deployment information as needed.